Exertype/Exertype/README.md

 - Heya!
 I'm Exertype.
 - I am an Artist and Programmer
-- I will soon start working as a Sotwareengineer
+- I am currently employed as a Software Engineer
 - You can reach me via Discord.
 Exertype#6625

 <!---